|Birth: ||May 17, 1927|

 She worked as a waitress, then working in her mother's Sewing Shop business as a seamstress.
 She had quite a talent for it.
 Still battling her addictions, she left for Chicago, Illinois.
 She had a job as an assistant manager of a hotel there.
 After three years, she became homesick & came back home & lived with her parents for about the next seven years, in which that time, she became clean of all her addictions & gained enough confidence to get out on her own again,..but this time, totally alone.
 It was her time to be at peace with herself & peace with GOD.
 She loved when her family visited.
 The two children she gave birth to, both loved her & only seeing her as their birth mother.
 She was never denied her three grandchildren from her biological daughter & also spent what time she could with her two great-grandchildren as well.
 Her biological son moved on to Michigan with his adoptive parents.
 He would drive down & visit her occasionally.

 Juanita was a blessing to the family many times over when she got her life together.
 It was a long & difficult battle for her, but she was very persistent & she never gave up.
 We all did a lot of praying & she turned her life over to GOD.
 Everyone got along as time went on.
 At first it was real rough, then everyone became at peace with one another.
 Juanita was an Avon Representative for about five years & it was a family project that they all enjoyed.
 She loved to decorate her apartment, make jewelry as a hobby, reading detective books, mysteries & paranormal activity.
 Her favorite color was Red.
 She loved to cook & a good one she was.
 In the back of her mind, she said she always wanted to be in the police academy but never pursued it.
-She was preceded in death by her Dad, 2 brothers, 2 grandsons, a niece, a great niece, 2 nephews, a sister-n-law, married to her younger brother for 20 years, numerous aunts & uncles.
+She was preceded in death by her Dad, 2 brothers, 2 grandsons, a great niece, 2 nephews, a sister-n-law, married to her younger brother for 20 years, numerous aunts & uncles.

 Her health deteriorated to the point, she became bed-fast in the last ten years of her life.
 She refused to be in a nursing home.
 She had a loving family to come over & help her, a nurse that visited her weekly, plus an aid from the county social services.
 About four days prior to her passing away, she felt abnormally ill.
 She was taken by ambulance to the local hospital & placed in I.C.U. where she later died from acute myocardio infarction from coronary heart disease.
 She is sadly missed & very much loved by her family & friends. ~